STEP 1: Science

 Intel Mini Scientist Competition

-Mr MacSweeney’s 6th class entered the Intel Mini Scientist Competition.
+Mr MacSweeney’s and Ms Joyce’s 6th class entered the Intel Mini Scientist Competition.
 The competition kicked off in October.
-The children in the class made up 5 groups, each with a different investigation.
-The class showcased their research and investigations at our science open day in November, as part of Science Week 2017.
+The children in these classes were divided into groups of 4, each with a different investigation.
+The classes showcased their research and investigations at our science open day in November, as part of Science Week 2018.
 A panel of judges from the school selected one group to represent the school in the regional final in December.
-Bartosz, Maksim, Gerald and Shane demonstrated their investigation entitled PEP (Potato Energy Project) at the regional final in IT Blanchardstown.
+Esther, Alen, Sofia and Denis demonstrated their investigation entitled ‘Do we judge the personality of others based on their appearance?’ at the regional final in IT Blanchardstown.

-The school are very proud of the boys and of all the children in Mr MacSweeney’s class who worked so hard.
+The school are very proud of all the children in Mr MacSweeney’s and Ms Joyce’s class who worked so hard.
 We were delighted when Intel sent out goodie bags of prizes to all of the children who took part!

 STEP 2: Technology (ICT)